rpmuller/rpmuller.github.io/README.md

 Progress
 ========
+* 26 Jun 2013
+  - Added RuntimeErrors to PyQuante2 iterators when maxiters reached.
+Am not doing anything to catch these at this point, but could do so later on.
 * 25 Jun 2013
   - Poor man's scratcher: find . -size +100M -mtime +28 (yes, I need to clean my scratch directories).
     Can also use with -exec rm {} \;